asyncapi/parser-js/migration-guide-v2.md

 ### EcmaScript Modules

 The source code of the package was rewritten from CJS (CommonJS) to ESM (EcmaScript) modules.
 This allows the fully [tree-shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking) and much better integration in browser-type environments like SPA applications.
+In addition, the package is published with:

+- `esm` (ESM modules) folder mainly for browser applications and newer versions of NodeJS, to support fully [tree-shaking](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking)
+- `cjs` (CJS modules) folder for old versions of NodeJS

+Both versions have support for Typescript types.

 ### Parser class